-Judge Rosenberg is a avid hunter and outdoors man and has been a very active with the Cops Against Cancer FIVE-0 BBQ Classic and his BBQ Team is truly a serious competitor the past two years with several top awards.
+Judge Rosenberg is a avid hunter and outdoors man and has been a very active with the Cops Against Cancer FIVE-0 BBQ Classic and Chairs the FIVE-0 BBQ Team and is truly a serious BBQ competitor with several top awards.

 Honorable Scott Rosenberg